YoRyan/open-nec/Docs/for-contributors/rolling-stock/mta-p32.md

 #### PowerMode

 The power change switch.
 1 = diesel, 0 = DC.
-The default setting is 1.
+The default setting reflects the mode the locomotive starts in.

 #### Power3rdRail